TitasDas/TitasDas/README.md

 - 🔭 I’m currently refining my hand at the following
   * **Natural language processing** such as : entity linking, relation extraction, semantic evaluation
   * **Recommendation systems** : Pertaining to the fashion industry
-- 👯 I’m looking to collaborate on the project :  [Tinytots](https://github.com/TitasDas/Tinytots) and every now and then try to contribute to [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H)
+- 👯 I’m looking to collaborate on the project [Tinytots](https://github.com/TitasDas/Tinytots) .
+Every now and then also try to fix issues and contribute to [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H).
 - 🌱 Broadly my areas of interest(and ability to contribute) span across domains such as ***classical machine learning, deep learning, natural language processing, computer vision, topology and computational neuroscience.***
 - 📫 You can reach me at: titas.das@gmail.com